mumbleskates/bilrost/README.md

 Tuples encode and decode exactly as if they were nested messages with the same field types and encodings, and the tags assigned to those fields are the same as the index of the member of the tuple.
-So, he assigned tags start at zero; this is in contrast to derived message implementations which *by default* will assign tags starting at 1.
+So, the assigned tags start at zero; this is in contrast to derived message implementations which *by default* will assign tags starting at 1.